getAlby/awesome-nwc/README.md

 - [NWC HTTP API](https://guides.getalby.com/developer-guide/v/nostr-wallet-connect-api/building-lightning-apps/communicating-payment-requests) - HTTP API to communicate NWC payment requests without the need of websockets
 - [$prism](https://www.makeprisms.com/) - API for apps to connect to wallet services
 - [React Native (Expo)](https://github.com/getAlby/nwc-react-native-expo) - An example of using Alby JS SDK (Nostr Wallet Connect) in a React Native Expo project
+- [Dart Package](https://pub.dev/packages/nwc) - A Dart package that simplifies the integration of Nostr Wallet Connect into client applications.
+- [Flutter Package](https://github.com/kumulynja/nwc_wallet) - A Flutter package that takes care of the wallet service side of the NWC.

 ## NWC Wallets
 - [Alby](https://www.getalby.com) - Bitcoin lightning wallet ready to be connected to any bitcoin app on the web and mobile